 British Airways Vs Virgin Atlantic Air Mile Redemption – Which Is Best?

 I have also outlined the cheapest transatlantic airlines flying to Europe.
-BA and Virgin are not included in this list but as you can not fly to Europe for as little as $99, this is worth a read.
+BA and Virgin are not included in this list but as you can not fly to Europe for as little as $99 USD, this is worth a read.

-It is also worth mentioning that there will be a game changer launching around 2020 with the introduction of Concorde like transatlantic Supersonic travel.
+It is also worth mentioning that there will be a game-changer launching around 2020 with the introduction of Concorde like transatlantic Supersonic travel.
 The major players in this market are Boom, backed by Richard Branson, Spike Aerospace, Airbus and Aerion Corp.
-With prices expected to be around $5,000 a ticket, these will offer an exciting and faster alternative to First and Business when travelling transatlantic.
+With prices expected to be around $5,000 USD a ticket, these will offer an exciting and faster alternative to First and Business when traveling transatlantic.